 It’s Not Too Late

 If you suspect that your child may have a cavity, or he or she is too anxious about getting their teeth filled with your general dentist, call Montgomery Pediatric Dentistry in Princeton today.
 Our pediatric experts know just how to put your child’s mind at ease.
-Nitrous oxide and IV sedation are also available.
+Laughing gas and IV sedation are also available.
 Be sure to ask about our complimentary exam for 1 year olds!